 Consider installing an SEO plugin to take care of numerous SEO aspects of your site.
 As soon as you install the SEO plugin, enable the rel=“canonical” tag for pages on your site.
 This not only helps search engines determine the original source URLs of content on your site but also eliminates duplicate content issues from WordPress sites.

 Another great way to decrease your site’s page loading times and speed up content delivery is via a content delivery network (CDN).
-CDNs—like MaxCDN—cache the static content of websites among numerous servers on its large network.
+CDNs—like MaxCDN (now called StalkPath)—cache the static content of websites among numerous servers on its large network.
 CDNs then serve the content to users via the servers that are closest to their locations.

 If your product or service relies heavily on visuals, you can use the Instagram Feed plugin to display aesthetically pleasing, customizable, and responsive feeds from multiple Instagram accounts on your website.
 This plugin is completely responsive and mobile-friendly, which ensures that the resulting layout looks great on any screen.